 Birding Costa Blanca, a surprising wildlife-rich region in Alicante.
 Please find the trip report to two of the most interesting birding reserves: Salt Pans Santa Pola and El Fondo.

 I got an enquire from Allan who was willing to see some of the wildlife in the area.
-Please, find following our Birding Costa Blanca trip report:
+Please, find following our bird watching trip report in Costa Blanca:

-We walk down to the second hide to witness more than 600 Sandwitches terns and to try to located the pair of Elegant terns.
+Then, we walk down to the second hide to witness more than 600 Sandwitches terns and to try to located the pair of Elegant terns.
 All the birds take off twice and settled down again.
-Then, at the end of the island I find the 2 Elegant Terns, what a bill!
+After that, at the end of the island I find the 2 Elegant Terns, what a bill!
 In the same island we find Collared Pratincole, Common Sandpiper and Greenshank.
-The time is passing fast with so many birds.
-We are getting hungry and stroll back to car park to have our picnics.
+The time is passing fast with so many birds and we are getting hungry.
+Therefore, we stroll back to car park to have our picnics.

-We drive to el Fondo, stopping first for a coffee.
-We get in the first hide, Purple Swamp hen with two chicks, a Red-knobbed Coot nesting, Cattle Egret, Squacco Heron and Whiskered Terns.
-Then we go to add more “lifers”.
+After lunch, we drive to el Fondo, stopping first for a coffee.
+As we get in the first hide, a Purple Swamp hen with two chicks shows well.
+Besides, we see a Red-knobbed Coot nesting, Cattle Egret, Squacco Heron and Whiskered Terns.
+After this, we move to add more “lifers”.
 The sky is covered by Common Swifts and among them, we can spot 3 Pallid Swifts!.
 In the next hide, we get Purple Heron, Black Tern and Marble Teals.
-Allan is having a great time photographing so many new birds!.
+Allan is having a great time photographing so many new birds!
 We carry on and have a look to a promising pool.
 There we get Gull-billed Terns, Mediterranean Gulls, a Ruff, Wood Sandpiper, Little and Ringed Plover and lots of other waders.